niklasramo/tikki/README.md

    - Frame time in milliseconds.
    - Accepts: `number`.
 2. **...args**
    - Any other arguments you see fit.
-Just remember to provide your custom `FrameCallback` type to `Ticker` when using TS, as demonstrated in the example below.
+Just remember to provide your custom `FrameCallback` type to `Ticker` when using TypeScript, as demonstrated in the example below.
    - Accepts: `any`.
    - Optional.